 The person in charge had ensured that the residents were assisted and supported to communicate in accordance with their needs and abilities.
-The residents had access to television, Internet and one resident had recently purchased a tablet in order to watch mass and shop online.
+The residents had access to television, Internet and tablet devises in order to shop online etc.

 The provider ensured that the residents received appropriate care and support in accordance with assessed needs and their wishes.
 The residents were very active in their local community.
 They utilised local shopping centres, local amenities such as parks, went for walks and drives.
-On the day of inspection the residents had purchased a takeaway lunch and gone to a local park to eat and for a walk.
+On the day of inspection one resident went out to day service, they had taken a taxi, another resident went for a walk and some shopping.

 Overall the health and well-being of the residents were promoted in the centre.
 Staff demonstrated a good knowledge of the residents health care needs and how to support them.
-For example the inspector noted one resident had lost 2 stone weight to improve their overall health with support from staff around meal planning and exercise.
-The residents had support with specialised diet for high cholesterol and also were supported to access their GP and other health care professionals.
+For example the inspector noted one resident was receiving support with weight loss to improve their overall health and received support from staff around meal planning and exercise.
+The residents had support with specialised diets and also were supported to access their GP and other health care professionals.

 The provider had ensured that the premises were designed and laid out to meet the needs of the residents.
-The centre was clean and warm and personalised throughout with the residents belongings.
-Furniture and flooring had been ordered for the sitting room, this was done following consultation with the residents around personal choice and taste.
+The centre was a modern building which was clean and warm and personalised throughout with the residents belongings and photographs.
+The residents bedrooms were personalised to their individual tastes.

 The provider had a risk management policy in place and all identified risks had a risk management plan in place including the risks attached to COVID-19.
 The provider ensured that there was a system in place in the centre for responding to emergencies.
 The provider had ensured that residents who may be at risk of an infection such as COVID-19 were protected by adopting procedures consistent with the standards for infection prevention and control.
 The person in charge had ensured that the risk control measures were proportional to the risk.
-In this sense the residents were still able to engage in activities such as walks and drives.
+In this sense the residents were still able to engage in activities such as walks, drives and day service.
 Staff were observed to wear masks and practice appropriate hand hygiene during the inspection.
+There was a COVID-19 policy statement and risk assessment in place as well as temperature checks for staff and resident, enhanced daily cleaning and a contact tracing log.
 There was adequate supply of personal protective equipment in the centre and hand sanitizer while all staff were trained in infection prevention and control.

 The person in charge had ensured that all fire equipment was maintained and that there was emergency lighting and an L1 fire alarm system in place.
-The inspector reviewed evacuation drills which were carried out monthly and found that they indicated that the residents could be safely evacuated in 42 seconds.
+The inspector reviewed evacuation drills which were carried out monthly and found that they indicated that the residents could be safely evacuated in 40 seconds.
 Personal egress plans were in place for both residents.
 Fire doors were in place and the automatic magnetic closers were placed on doors.

 The inspector observed that there were systems and measures in operation in the centre to protect the residents from possible abuse.
 Staff were facilitated with training in the safeguarding of vulnerable persons.
 The inspector spoke with a staff member regarding safeguarding of residents.
-They were able to clearly outline the process of recording and reporting safeguarding concerns and were familiar with the safeguarding plan that was in place.
+They were able to clearly outline the process of recording and reporting safeguarding concerns.